jeff5/demo-jython-slim-gradle/README.md

 Some modules are not added to the graph because their packages are referenced dynamically.
-The declared dependencies are added to the module path by the build, but surprisingly this does not get them into the module graph.
+The declared dependencies are added to the module path by the build, but surprisingly this does not get them into the module graph, so they are missing at run-time.
-To make available the full set available we use the option `--add-modules ALL-MODULE-PATH` on the Java command.
+To make available the full set available at run-time we use the option `--add-modules ALL-MODULE-PATH` on the Java command.

 The project shows how to take care of this in the build script `build.gradle`.
-By varying the JVM options there, you can see module resolution take place (add the `--show-module-resolution` option), and watch it fail (suppress the `--add-modules`).
+By varying the JVM options there, you can see module resolution take place (add the `--show-module-resolution` option), or watch it fail (suppress the `--add-modules` option).

 ## How to Build the Project